Costa Brava

 Between land and sea

 Costa Brava is often reduced to its seaside resorts with long sandy beaches.
-It offers a varied panorama of snow-capped peaks and small coves, fishing villages and high mountain hamlets, Romanesque churches and Greco-Roman ruins, medieval fortresses and Dali's surrealist legacy.
-An astonishing and explosive region to which one can only succumb.
+It offers a varied panorama of snow-capped peaks and small coves, fishing villages and high mountain hamlets, Romanesque churches and Greco-Roman ruins, medieval fortresses, and Dali's surrealist legacy.
+It is an astonishing and explosive region to which one can only succumb.

 Calella de Palafrugell